sap-tutorials/Tutorials/tutorials/s4sdk-setup/s4sdk-ci-setup.md

 In this tutorial, you will go through the steps required to install the scalable [SAP S/4HANA Cloud SDK CI/CD Toolkit ](https://www.sap.com/germany/developer/topics/s4hana-cloud-sdk.html) on Google Kubernetes engine and execute an example pipeline on the Jenkins that you have setup.

 ### You will win a Goodie
-When you successfully setup the pipeline and build the example project, we will provide you a coupon code.
-Please bring that to the booth to win the exciting goodie.
+When you successfully setup the pipeline and build the example project, we will provide you with a coupon code.
+Please bring that to the booth to win an exciting goodie.

 ### Time to Complete
 **15 Min**